galaxyproject/galaxy-hub/src/tutorials/pt_gfam/index.md

 |      |
 |------|
 |![](/src/tutorials/pt_gfam/charts.png)|
 |<small>Figure 16.
-Charts visuzliation of one of the dataset collection elements produced by the `GeneFamilyPhylogenyBuilder` tool</small>
+Charts visualization of one of the dataset collection elements produced by the `GeneFamilyPhylogenyBuilder` tool</small>

 ## **Estimate paralogous and orthologous pairwise non-synonymous (Ka) and synonymous (Ks) substitution rates and visualize the distribution with fitted significant components**